abceol/datasciencecoursera/README.md

 # datasciencecoursera
-This repo is for the course "The Data Scientist's Toolbox".
+This repo is Isabel G. Carter's work for the course "The Data Scientist's Toolbox".